simonbingham/xindi/README.md

 2. Create a datasource called "xindi".
 3. That's it!

-You'll be able to access Xindi's public facing site at [http://localhost/xindi/] (http://localhost/xindi/) and content management system at [http://localhost/xindi/admin] (http://localhost/xindi/admin).
+You'll be able to access Xindi's (unstyled) public facing site at [http://localhost/xindi/] (http://localhost/xindi/) and the content management system itself at [http://localhost/xindi/admin] (http://localhost/xindi/admin).
 The default username and password are 'admin'.

 ## Problems